Tencent/xLua/Assets/XLua/Doc/Faq_EN.md

 XLua supports one kind of Lua-C# interaction technique, which implements interaction by generating adaptation code between the two.
 It has better performance and is therefore recommended.

-Another interaction technique is reflection, which has less impact on the installation package and can be used in scenarios which have lower performance requirements and are sensitive to the installation package size.
+Another interaction technique is reflection, which has less impact on the installation package and can be used in scenarios which have lower performance requirements and has installation package size limit.

 ## How do I solve errors with the code generated before and after changing the interface?